Meigyoku-Thmn/Ever17Converter/file-formats/LNK.md

 }
 ```
 - `magic` must be `"LNK\0"`;
+- `nRecord` is the number of records in archive;
 - `padding` is just padding, value doesn't matter.

-Right after that, there is an array that has `nRecords` pieces of record information (Index), corresponding to each records.
+Right after that, there is an array that has `nRecords` pieces of record information (`Index indexes[nRecord]`), corresponding to each records.
 Each piece of information has this structure:
 ```c
 struct Index {
    uint32_t relOffset;